You could potentially get rid of up to 29% of your unsecured debts.

 I’ve signed up.
 What happens next?

 Enrolled in Debtmerica’s debt settlement program?
 You can expect to go through the following steps:

 - Make payments to Debtmerica.
 Part of these payments go toward your Debtmerica fees, while the rest is deposited in a trust account that Debtmerica eventually uses to pay for your debt settlement.

 - Debtmerica negotiates with your creditors.
 Once you have enough in your trust account, Debtmerica reaches out to your creditors to start negotiations.
 This part can take a few months — it’s not unusual for your creditors to deny a settlement company offer the first few times.

 - Debtmerica takes your fees.
 Debtmerica receives your fee once your first creditor settles a debt.

-Making Debtmerica a smart choice
+4 tips to make Debtmerica a smart choice

 Debtmerica can set you on the path toward debt freedom if you’re wise about the choices you make after enrolling in its program.
-Follow these tips toward freedom from debt.
+Follow these tips toward freedom from debt: